tjduu/wildfire-dl-da-forecasting/README.md

    ```bash
    conda activate atlas
    ```
-5. Navigate to the root directory (contains the `\src` directory) and install the package:
+5. Navigate to the root directory (contains the `\atlaswildfiretool` directory) and install the package:

    ```bash
    pip install -e .